 How Do I Know If This Program Is For Me?

 If you like to interpret, to develop your knowledge and skills, to do research and share your findings, this could be the appropriate program for you.
-Being a Senior Youth Interpreter is not only a camp, but also a mean to dive into the role of interpreting a child in a social and economic context in 1866.
+Being a Senior Youth Interpreter is an opportunity to interpret the life of a young adult in 1866.

 Note that interpreting a 19th century youth can be fun but is very different from the 21st century.
 This is a technology-free program; participants should be ready to leave their modern forms of entertainment at home and enjoy the time period represented at the village.